ENIACore/media-library-manager/README.md

 ## About The Project

 Media Library Manager is a powerful automation tool designed for media enthusiasts who download content via torrents.
 It automatically processes downloaded files and directories, extracting metadata from filenames, classifying content, and organizing everything into a clean, standardized structure that media servers like Jellyfin and Plex can easily index.

+The tool runs in two modes — **ingest** (default) for processing new downloads and **subtitle** for retroactively adding missing English subtitles to an existing library.

 The tool handles complex scenarios including:
 - Mixed movie and TV show libraries